Direct and inverse cascades in turbulent Bose-Einstein condensate

-Finally, to check the reliability of our predictions in a setting closer to experiments, we study the direct and inverse cascade for BEC trapped in a cubic box.
-In simulations we consider a trapping potential $U({\bf x})$ that vanishes inside the box and increases rapidly at the borders of the cube (see SM for an exact definition).
+Finally, to check the reliability of our predictions in a setting closer to experiments, we study the direct and inverse cascades for BEC trapped in a cubic box.
+To this end, while solving \eqref{GPE} we consider a trapping potential $U({\bf x})$ that vanishes inside the box and increases rapidly at the borders of the cube (see SM for an exact definition).

 Figure \ref{fig:pot} (a) displays a two-dimensional cut of a typical simulation where we plot the trapping potential and the wave-field.
 We keep the same forcing and dissipation schemes and the parameters of case 1 and case 3 in Tab.~\ref{tab:param} respectively.
 The results for both the direct and the inverse cascades are shown in Fig.~\ref{fig:pot}, superimposed with the theoretical KZ spectra (solid lines) without any fitting parameters.
 Once again, one can see a nearly perfect agreement, which indicates robustness of our theoretical predictions and their relevance to the past and future experiments on BEC turbulence.
-It might be convenient for comparison with experiments to rewrite our predictions (\ref{dc}-\ref{Eq:Cd}) in dimensional form.
+It might be convenient for comparison with experiments to rewrite our predictions (\ref{eq:dc}, \ref{eq:ic}) in dimensional form.
 In terms of the reduced Planck constant $\hbar$, the interaction constant $g$ and boson mass $m$, they read (see SM)

 Note the $n_k$ is dimensionless and normalized such that $N=\int n_k \mathrm{d}^3{\bf k}$ is the total number of particles per unit of volume.